dougeby/IntuneDocs/InTuneDocs/whats-new/whats-coming-in-intune.md

 * SM-G313U

 You and your end users need take no further action.
-For more information, visit the [Samsung KNOX](https://www.samsungknox.com) website.-->
+For more information, visit the [Samsung KNOX](https://www.samsungknox.com) website.

 <!--TFS 1173566 iX blurb provided by Barry; requires PM signoff